bjnabs/baobab-devcontainer/README.md

 ```

 This configures git identity, `gh auth`, `.env` scaffolding, and pre-commit
-hooks, then delegates to `post-create.sh` for dependency installation.
-Use
+hooks, then delegates to `scripts/post-create.sh` for dependency
-`--non-interactive` in CI.
+installation.
+Use `--non-interactive` in CI.

 ---